“Faith schools give parents greater choice”

 A move towards an inclusive and secular education system would mean no child would be discriminated against on account of their parents' religion or belief, and that all schools would be equally appropriate for parents of all faith backgrounds.

 “Faith schools achieve better results”

-The evidence does not support this.
-There's nothing magical about a 'faith ethos' when it comes to academic success.
+The evidence on this is weak, but nothing suggests there's something magical about a 'faith ethos' when it comes to academic success.
 Where church schools do achieve marginally better results, it is usually down to faith-based selection which also leads to social selection which unfairly benefits middle class and better-off parents.

 Research published in 2016 by the Education Policy Institute found that after adjusting for "disadvantage, prior attainment and ethnicity," pupils in primary schools with a faith ethos "seem to do little or no better than in non-faith schools".

 Pupils in secondary schools with a faith ethos record only "small average gains" over non-faith schools or "just one-seventh of a grade higher" in GCSE results.
 The Education Policy Institute study concluded that such minute gains came with a risk "of increased social segregation".
 It also noted that "the average faith school admits fewer pupils from poor backgrounds than the average non faith school."
 Faith schools can operate extremely convoluted admissions procedures and many are able to select their pupils from more affluent backgrounds than non-faith schools."

 More recently in 2017, a report by the Institute for Public Policy Research found that there is "no evidence" to suggest denominational schools in Scotland achieve better results than their non-denominational counterparts.

 The influence of religion on education may even be detrimental to some results.
 In 2017, academics at Leeds Beckett and Missouri universities published a paper arguing that excess time spent on religion in schools harmed progression in other subjects including maths and science.

 “Faith schools are better at teaching children morals”